 We are careful that the products we sell meet standards of decency.
 We don't knowingly sell products that have offensive language or imagery.

 Our buyers are always looking to source more organic and Fairtrade cotton clothing for our stores.
-In fact, since 2009 our Red Nose Day t-shirts have been made from 100% Fairtrade certified organic cotton.
+In fact, since 2009 our Red Nose Day t-shirts have been made from 100% Fairtrade certified cotton.